Worst Interview Mistakes

-You only get one chance to make a good first impression, and by dressing inappropriately you have most likely already damaged that chance.
-You should wear the proper attire for your profession.
+You only get one chance to make a good first impression, and by dressing inappropriately, you have most likely already damaged that chance.
+You should wear proper attire for your profession.
 Wearing ill-fitting or stained clothes gives the impression that you do not care or did not want to expend the effort necessary to dress correctly for the interview.

 Personal hygiene is also a large part of your appearance.
 How well you take care of yourself translates to how well you could take care of your position if they were to hire you.